aarontran/snr-filaments/agenda.md

 * overhaul pipeline for profile fit / FWHM processing again -- it's just so messy, and feels hard to work with

-* Ah dammit.
-I think I've been using inconsistent coordinate systems etc all this time... so my background links, spectra, regions, etc may all be slightly off.
-Argh.
-Need to fix this.
+* I think I've been using inconsistent coordinate systems etc... background links, spectra, regions, etc may all be slightly off (physical coords may differ w/ single obsID vs. merged obsID...).
+Can't remember the exact issue, need to double check.

 * Update pipeline documentation ...